picoded/small_promise.js/README.md

 And passing the wrong parameter type (like a null callback) is a logic error.

-# iterable = array
+# iterable = array, Promise.length = undefined, Promise.resolve(!thenable)

+Note the following pitfalls.

-The iterable parameter used in the MDN documentation is assumed to be an array.
+- The iterable parameter used in the MDN documentation is assumed to be an array/object with forEach implementation.
+- Promise object "length" properties is undefined.
+(Is there a real use case for this???)
+- Promise.resolve, does not support thenable.
+Seriously, call the then/reject directly instead.

+Also in case in the future, they allow promise objects to be used in multiple thread environment.
+This is considered thread unsafe.

-Go find a larger polyfill if you need other alternatives
+Go find a larger polyfill if you need these features

 # Will this be blazing fast ?